fahimbakshi/Backend-Projects/readme.md

 # video 13 ->
 # logic building in controller :-in -> "const registerUser" we write logic code  based on given bellow->
-1)get user detail from fruntend(we will test this from postman) 2)validation on fildes -not empty
+1) get user detail from fruntend(we will test this from postman)
+2) validation on fildes -not empty
-3)check if user already exist :- check from username,email
+3) check if user already exist :- check from username,email
-4)check fro images ,check for avater
+4) check fro images ,check for avater
-5)uplode them to cloudinary,(check of avtar is uplode)(we added check on cloudinary) 6)create user objects - create entry in db
+5) uplode them to cloudinary,(check of avtar is uplode)(we added check on cloudinary)
+6) create user objects - create entry in db
-7)remove password and refresh token field from response
+7) remove password and refresh token field from response
-8)check for user creation
+8) check for user creation
-9)return resopnse (if not return then send error)
+9) return resopnse (if not return then send error)

+# video 14 ->
+# resolver some error and some change in code
+# detail explantion of postman tool IMP video,from video time (25:00)(30:00)

+# video 15 ->
+# writing logic for loginuser
+1) bring data from req body  (req body->data)
+2) check username or email (based on you which you chose)
+3) find the user
+4) if user exist , then check password
+5) if passsword is wrong throw error, if correct then access and refresh token get genrate and send to user
+6) send those token in cookie , in end youu can send res -> successfuly logedin

+# writing code for logout user
+# making new middelware file fro logout "auth.middelware.js"-> this will varify that user is there or not
+# seerch in jwt website for learning about the authorization of token (in introduction part of jwt website you get the syntax of it)-> Authorization: bearer <token> (critical topic watch video)
+# watch video for understing JWT consept

+# video 16 ->
+# writig code fro refresh token (refresh access token)